nus-cs2103/website-base/admin/project-deliverables.md

   * It is recommended you showcase how the feature improves the user’s life rather than simply describe each feature.
   * No need to cover design/implementation details as the manager is not interested in those details.
   * Mention features you inherited from AB4 only if they are needed to explain your new features. %%&nbsp;Reason: existing features will not earn you marks, and the audience is already familiar with AB4 features.%%
+  * Each person should demo their ==main feature only==.
+You are free to 'tie-in' other work under the main feature, but anything that cannot be tied-in to the main feature should be omitted from the demo (as those are not graded, showing them to the evaluators will only make the evaluation harder).
+For similar reasons, ==do not demo GUI inputs== (but you can demo GUI outputs).
+   * We recommend each person to ==start by giving an overview of the main feature== before going into the details.
+That the evaluator informed of your main feature from the very start.

 * **Structure:**
   * Demo the product using the same executable you submitted, on your own laptop, using the TV.